 According to TSA, 92% of TSA Pre-Check passengers waited less than 5 minutes in May 2019.
 Pre-Check also has a nationwide reach with more than 200 airports and 67 airlines partnering with the program.

-To learn more about TSA Pre-Check and to get started, click here.
+Learn more about TSA Pre-Check and get started.